OnurCemER/toggl/README.md

 # Run
 First of all clone this repo.
 After than locate project directory.
 - `bundle install` for gemfile dependencies
+- `rails db:migrate` or `rails db:schema:load` for database migrations
 - For run -> You can use this commands `rails server` or `rails s` on terminal

+# Production
+This app is running with heroku on this url : https://togglclone.herokuapp.com/